Lucas04-nhr/Human-SNP/README.md

 ├── 10_ApplyVQSR                  # VQSR results, joint_genotyped.filtered.vcf.gz
 │   ├── Beijing
 │   └── Guangzhou
+├── 11_Known_SNPs                 # Known SNPs, end with *.vcf
+│   └── gz                        # Archived original files of known SNPs ├── 12_plink                      # PLINK-related files, end with *.bed, *.bim, *.fam │   ├── Beijing
+│   │   ├── merged                # Merged result of the original file and the phenotype, │   │   │                           # containing Manhattan plot and the table of top SNPs │   │   ├── modified              # Modified of the merged file, with the delimiter changed to comma │   │   ├── output                # Medium files of the output files, end with *.output │   │   ├── replaced              # Replaced files of the output files, end with *.replaced │   │   └── results               # Results of the PLINK pipeline │   └── Guangzhou
+│       ├── merged
+│       ├── modified
+│       ├── output
+│       ├── replaced
+│       └── results
 ├── skin_metagenome               # Skin metagenome original data, end with *.fastq.gz
 ├── skin_microbiome_2022          # Compressed skin metagenome original data, end with *.fastq.gz
 └── test                          # Simlink files to sample BJ001, used for testing the pipeline